agilogy/agilogy-blog/_drafts/pbt-shrinking-part3.md

 ### What's the size of an example?
 Which one is _simpler_?

 The strategy mentioned above opens another question: Which of the failing examples found so far is simpler?

-We are assuming example `C` above is simpler than `A` because, from the initial failing value, `C` was obtained applying 2 shrinks while `A` required just one.
+We used the depth in the tree as an answer: we assume example `C` above is simpler than `A` because, from the initial failing value, `C` was obtained applying 2 shrinks while `A` required just one.
 Although there may be other responses to this question, we have found that one to work quite well in real-world application.

+**TODO**: Already explained in previous articles:

 ## Shrinking in PBT libraries